Reducing Delays in Neurosurgery:

 To evaluate early impact, average turnover times in the neurosurgical department were compared before and six months after introducing Assist.
 Despite being in the early stages of implementation, turnover times fell by more than 13%—far exceeding the 2.2% reduction observed across other specialties during the same period (Figure 2).
 These align closely with Incision’s broader research findings.

-Using the same conservative NHS benchmark of £1,200 per hour, a 10-minute reduction in turnover equates to a £200 saving per case.
+Using the same NHS benchmark, a 10-minute reduction in turnover equates to a £200 saving per case.
 For a hospital performing approximately 7,000 neurosurgical procedures per year, this represents an annual opportunity cost saving of around £1.4 million.

 While time saved during turnover does not directly translate into space for extra cases, especially in lower-volume lists, it remains a critical marker of process efficiency.
 Eliminating avoidable delays frees up valuable time for other clinical priorities, helps limit overtime, and reduces frustration for surgeons and teams.